The-Wizz/Deep-Profile/docs/project_description/project_description.md

 ## Motivation

-Nowadays, most people disclose all information about themselves on the Internet without worrying about who has access to this data.
-It is possible to find out a lot about a person with just a few data on the Internet.
+Nowadays, most people publish information about themselves on the Internet without worrying that everybody has access to this data, if it is not properly secured.
+This leads to the possibility to get a lot of information about a person by given input data.

 ## Goal of _GoldenProfile_

-With the project _GoldenProfile_ a tool is to be created, which searches the Internet for further data on the basis of a few master data, such as the name and date of birth of a person.
-In addition to the existing social media networks, newspapers and various other Internet platforms are also searched.
-Once the crawling process is complete, the data is prepared, aggregated and made available to the user.
+With _GoldenProfile_ a tool is going to be created which searches the Internet for more information about a person, based on given master data, such as the name and date of birth of a person.
+In addition to the existing social media networks, newspapers and various other Internet platforms will also be searched.
+Once the crawling process is complete, the data is prepared, aggregated and given back to the user.

 ## Possible Use Cases